 But soon enough the name was changed to Ballspiel-Verein Borussia (BVB), the current initials, now with the correct numbers, ie 09.

 When the club won the championship in 1947 in Westphalia, it was a long-awaited revenge on Schalke 04.
 Their arch rivals from Gelsenkirchen were ten times league winners and 17-year-old Herbert Sandmann late goal saw wild celebrations despite pouring rain.

 BVB played their first national major cup final in 1949.
 In front of 90,000 spectators in Stuttgart,they lost 3-2 to Mannheim.

-It was 1956 before Borussia were able to win their first national title.
-In the final match they defeated Karlsruher FC 4-2.
+It was 1956 before Borussia were able to win their first national title when in the final match they defeated Karlsruher FC 4-2.
 The hours before the match were, however, dramatic to say the least.
 With unusual bad timing the club management announced to striker Erich Schanko his contract would not be renewed.
 But the players’ response was swift: “If Erich’s contract is not extended we do not play.”
 The club quickly changed its mind and Erich Schanko got his contract.